brendanberg/bbb/doc/overview.md

 │ O │ Overflow  │   │ T │ True      │
 └───┴───────────┘   └───┴───────────┘

-The memory address registers TA, IX,
+The memory address registers PC, SP,
-IV, SP, and PC are sixteen bits wide and are not connected to the ALU.
+IV, IX, and TA are sixteen bits wide and are not connected to the ALU.

-The TA (Temporary Address) register is a sixteen bit wide register that can hold a memory address.
+The PC (Program Counter) register holds the memory address of the next value to be read from memory in the CPU's fetch, decode, and execute cycle.

-The IX (Index) register holds the memory base address for memory-indexed addressing.
+The SP (Stack Pointer) register holds the address of the top of the program's call stack.

 The IV (Interrupt Vector) register holds the starting memory address of the interrupt handling routine.

-The SP (Stack Pointer) register holds the address of the top of the program's call stack.
+The IX (Index) register holds the memory base address for memory-indexed addressing.

-The PC (Program Counter) register holds the memory address of the next value to be read from memory in the CPU's fetch, decode, and execute cycle.
+The TA (Temporary Address) register is a sixteen bit wide register that can hold a memory address.

 ```